 Before taking a degree, if you know early on in education what you would like to do, then you will want to be involved in sports and physical education as much as possible, as well as studying maths and science A-levels such as human biology.

 A university degree is certainly the most popular way of becoming a physiotherapist.
 In terms of time, a full-time degree will take three years, whereas a part-time course will take you six years to complete.
-With a relevant degree already, then the accelerated Master’s course will be beneficial for you.
+With a relevant degree already, an accelerated Master’s course will be beneficial for you, especially if you’re considering specializing in physiotherapy in Crawley (or elsewhere), where such qualifications can enhance career prospects.

 Entry Requirements